deadlydog/deadlydog.github.io/_posts/2023-09-09-Easily-profile-your-PowerShell-code-with-the-Profiler-module.md

 }
 ```

-This allows me to keep all of my functions in separate files, which I prefer for organization and makes development easier.
+This allows for better code organization by keeping module functions in separate files, rather than having one giant .psm1 file with all of the module code.
 I never anticipated that it would have such a drastic impact on the module load time!
 A quick Google search shows me that others have come across [this dot-sourcing performance issue](https://superuser.com/questions/1170619/is-dot-sourcing-slower-than-just-reading-file-content) as well.